prometheus/jmx_exporter/docs/java_agent/README.md

 JMX Exporter / Java agent
 ---

-The JMX Exporter Java agent runs in your application via a Java agent.
+The JMX Exporter Java agent runs in your application as a Java agent.

 ## Collection Modes